benrosen/vehicle-for-sale-by-owner/README.md

     <tr>
     <td>K</td>
     <td>Accessories</td>
-    <td>These are additional features or equipment that support the core function of the mech, enhancing its capabilities or offering specialized functions for specific situations.</td>
+    <td>Additional features or equipment that support the core function of the mech, enhancing its capabilities or offering specialized functions for specific situations.</td>
   </tr>
 </table>